Kaspersky marks the digital money movement in APAC

-Electronic payments, one of the key pillars of the digital economy, have helped enhance the economic and social wellbeing of billions of people globally, especially during this pandemic time.
+Electronic payments has helped enhance the economic and social wellbeing of billions of people globally, especially during this pandemic time.
 Closer to home, the Asia Pacific (APAC) region is the largest contributor to global payments revenue, with analysts expecting the sector to exceed USD $1 trillion revenue by 2022 or 2023.

 With the rapid proliferation and adoption of digital payments here, industry players in this dynamic ecosystem are clearly playing a high stakes game, expanding aggressively into multiple markets with creative marketing solutions in the hope that every single click would represent a small but significant step towards market domination.